 Working Families is the UK’s leading work-life balance organisation.
 As a Top 30 Employer, we are recognised as a business that has integrated flexible and agile working into our organisational strategy and culture.
 We continue to support and embed flexible and family friendly working policies and practices, encouraging healthy and sustainable ways of working.

 We are a member of The Employers Network for Equality & Inclusion (ENEI) which is the leading employer network covering all aspects of equality and inclusion issues in the workplace.
-In 2018, we were one of only five organisations to achieve Gold Standard in TIDE, the ENEI evaluation and benchmarking tool which measures a business's approach to diversity and inclusion in its workforce, leadership and strategy.
+In 2019, we were one of only nine organisations to achieve Gold Standard in TIDE, the ENEI evaluation and benchmarking tool which measures a business's approach to diversity and inclusion in its workforce, leadership and strategy.
+We were delighted to be "Highly Commended" at this year's ENEI Awards for our efforts to advance social mobility and embed Apprenticeships into our emerging talent strategy.

 PRIME is an alliance of law firms across the UK, committed to improving access to the legal profession through work experience.
 DWF is a member of the PRIME Board, recognising that we have a responsibility to advance social mobility to change lives and also change our profession.

-In 2018, we participated in the Social Mobility Index.
+In 2018, we signed up to the Social Mobility Pledge and took part in the Social Mobility Index.
 The Index ranks UK employers on the actions they are taking to ensure they are open to accessing and progressing talent from all backgrounds.
 We were placed 60th in the ranking of employers taking part and will continue to take action to improve access to employment where barriers disproportionately impact those from areas of deprivation.

 We published our 2017 Gender Pay Gap Report in accordance with the guidelines set out in The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.